VMMPS: The VIMOS Mask Preparation Software

 Since period 90: VMMPS has been updated to make optimal use of the field of view and to use the correct configuration parameters for the new HR-blue grisms that were installed in March 2012.
 The previous release (v3.24) remains valid for P95 but we recommend all users to upgrade for the preparation of their P95 MOS observation blocks.

 The current public release of VMMPS is version 3.28 of the software (+ plug-in for Finding Charts).

 This version of VMMPS is released as a tarball which also includes the appropriate SkyCat version (see below for download).

-The latest version of the VIMOS Mask Preparation Software (VMMPS) is available for Scientific Linux 4.3 and has been used successfully on other Linux operating systems as well.
-Please note, however, that it might not work on Linux machines with 64-bit architecture.
-Also, it is currently not possible to run VMMPS on the MacOS X platform.
+The latest version of the VIMOS Mask Preparation Software (VMMPS) is available for Scientific Linux 4.3 and has been used successfully on other Linux operating systems as well, both 32-bit and 64-bit.
+Conversely, it is currently not possible to run VMMPS on the MacOS X platform.
 If you do not have access to a PC or workstation running Linux, please contact the USD for assistance.

 The VMMPS can be retrieved via anonymous FTP: